Personal Loan to Pay Off Credit Card Debt

 - Single Payment: If you have multiple credit cards and debt, you could use a personal loan to consolidate those balances together under one interest rate.
 That way, you have just one payment to manage, simplifying the repayment process.
 The end benefit to this is you should have a better chance at making on-time payments.

 - Faster Pay Off: Another advantage of using a personal loan to wipe out your credit card debt is the opportunity to pay the balance off quicker.
 With just one payment and a lower interest rate, you could find it easier to pay more than the minimum amount due each month.
 Want to see how much faster you can pay off your debt and how much it can save you?
 Check out our Debt Payoff Calculator.

-Cons of Using a Personal Loan to Pay off Credit Card Debt
+Cons of Using a Personal Loan to Pay Off Credit Card Debt

 Like all financial products, there are certainly a few cons to consider.
 While personal loans to pay off debt have the potential to be extremely helpful, they can also cause a few problems if you don't have your head on your shoulders.
 Here are a few key considerations to keep in mind when shopping for a personal loan to pay off credit card debt.